What is GDPR Compliance in Email Marketing?

 How does GDPR apply to email marketing?

 GDPR applies to email marketing when marketers collect, store, or process the personal data of individuals residing in the EU.
 Personal data includes any information that can directly or indirectly identify an individual, such as names, email addresses, phone numbers, or IP addresses.
+Email marketers must ensure that their practices align with the principles and requirements outlined in GDPR.

 Read more: The Ultimate 10-Step Checklist for Managing an Influencer Campaign